vojicicuros/webscrap-script/README.md

 # polovnjaci_scrap
-Web scraping project used to analyze data from used cars sales website.
+Web scraping project used to analyze data from used cars sales website polovniautomobili.com